zinniak/SI507-HW6/README.md

 * **Explain what needs to happen to get a JavaScript program to "run", given the JavaScript you've seen in this assignment.**

-The JavaScript code needs to be enclosed in `<script>` html tags for the file to be able to run it.
-The html file can then be clicked on to get all the code inside to execute on a browser window.
+The JavaScript code needs to be enclosed in `<script>` HTML tags for the file to be able to run it.
+The HTML file can then be clicked on to get all the code inside to execute on a browser window.

 * **What functions in JavaScript seem to be similar in function to the `print` function in Python?
 (There are two.)
 Why might you use one and not the other?
 Explain briefly.**